SchulzLab/RAPID/README.md

 ##Installation
-In addition to download the RAPID source you need to have installed the following programs:
+In addition to downloading the RAPID source you need to have installed the following programs in your path:
 * Bedtools2
 * Bowtie2 (version 2.1.0 or higher)
 * R version 3.0 or higher with packages ggplot2, scales